Cleaning Contaminated Soils and Sludges

 Associated with this technology are very few problems but the major drawback is the substantial equipment required to carry out the process.
 This may be reduced by process optimisation or scaling the system down to deal with lower volumes of waste and decrease the required equipment required to complete the process.

-Barry's Response - Also associated with using in on a widespread scale may be cost.
-It could become quite expensive compared to easier technologies.
-It also uses quite a bit of fuel and that may lead to increased greenhouse gas emissions.
-But on the whole, this one shows quite a bit of potential.
+Barry's Response - The cost of using it on a wide scale may also be an issue.
+There's a chance it'll get expensive compared to easier technologies.
+It also uses a lot of fuel, which can increase greenhouse gas emissions.
+However, this one shows a lot of promise.